This plugin lets you centralize the configuration of SonarQube server connection details in Jenkins global configuration.

 - SonarQube Scanner for Maven

 Once the job is complete, the plugin will detect that a SonarQube analysis was made during the build and display a badge and a widget on the job page with a link to the SonarQube dashboard as well as quality gate status.

-SINCE 2.5 : you can also use Jenkins Pipeline DSL.
+Since version 2.5 you can also use Jenkins pipeline DSL.